MattDavies-code/Red-Black-Tree/README.md

 4. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Project Motivation<a name="motivation"></a>
-A simple implementation of a red black tree in C developed to practice theory learny in my Algorithms and Data Structures module.
+A simple implementation of a red black tree developed to practice theory learnt in my Algorithms and Data Structures module.

 ## File Descriptions <a name="files"></a>